DMeechan/node-vs-deno-database-drivers/README.md

 ### Compatibility issues

-> ⚠️ MySQL2 driver doesn't currently work on Deno when using TLS, so I've unfortunately had to exclude it from this comparison.
+> ⚠️ MySQL2 and MariaDB drivers do not currently work on Deno when using TLS, so I've unfortunately had to exclude it from this comparison.

 See this bug report for more information: https://github.com/denoland/deno/issues/20293